Welllll, asking me not to tweak a recipe is pretty much like asking me not to breath. I just can’t help it.

 Deviled Egg Potato Salad

-- Cut the boiled eggs in half, remove yolks and rough chop the whites.
-Place yolks in bowl, mash with a fork, and mix with pickle relish, mustard, mayonnaise, salt, and pepper.
+Cut the boiled eggs in half, remove yolks and rough chop the whites.
+Place yolks in a bowl, mash with a fork and mix with pickle relish, mustard, mayonnaise, salt, and pepper.
 Set aside.

 Mix potatoes with egg whites, green onions, and celery.
 Add egg sauce.
 Top with sprinkled paprika.